LLNL/serac/src/docs/sphinx/user_guide/input_schema.rst

      - Default Value
      - Range/Valid Values
      - Required
-   * - mesh
+   * - constant
-     - Path to Mesh file
+     - The constant scalar value to use as the coefficient
      -
      -
-     - |check|
-   * - ser_ref_levels
-     - Number of times to refine the mesh uniformly in serial.
-     - 0
-     -
      - |uncheck|
-   * - par_ref_levels
+   * - component
-     - Number of times to refine the mesh uniformly in parallel.
-     - 0
+     - The vector component to which the scalar coefficient should be applied
      -
+     -
      - |uncheck|
+.. list-table:: Functions
+   :widths: 25 25 25 25
+   :header-rows: 1
+   :stub-columns: 1

+   * - Function Name
+     - Description
+     - Signature
+     - Required
+   * - scalar_function
+     - The function to use for an mfem::FunctionCoefficient
+     - Double(Vector, Double)
+     - |uncheck|
+   * - vector_function
+     - The function to use for an mfem::VectorFunctionCoefficient
+     - Vector(Vector, Double)
+     - |uncheck|

 ---------------
-nonlinear_solid
+vector_constant
 ---------------

-Description: Finite deformation solid mechanics module
+Description: The constant vector to use as the coefficient

 .. list-table:: Fields
    :widths: 25 25 25 25 25